 had been eaten by

-3. The 'Atlantis of Japan'
+something larger.3.
+The 'Atlantis of Japan'

 In 1986, a local diver near Yonaguni Jima, an island south Japan, discovered a large section of underwater formations.The structures, according to Masaaki